 If you’ve made it this far, we know you’re close to choosing the right French press for your needs.
 Maybe one of the French presses from our list caught your eye, and your mind is set on that one.
 Either way, we hope this guide and review list was helpful.

-If you’re still on the fence about which is the Best French press coffee maker for you, we totally recommend the KONA 8-Cup French Press Coffee Maker.
+If you’re still on the fence about which is the Best French press coffee maker for you, we totally recommend the excellent Barista Warrior French press.
 It fits all our criteria, so you won’t be dissatisfied.
-If you’re more into a stainless steel French press, consider our number two pick, the Secura 34 oz Insulated.
+If your budget is a bit tighter, you may want to try the KONA 8-Cup, a nice glass-and-plastic model that produces tasty coffee.
 We wish you luck in your search!

 Table of Contents

-- Quick overview of our Favorites (updated in 2021)
+- Quick Overview of Our Favorites (Updated in 2023)

 - The 10 Best French Press Coffee Makers

-- 1. KONA 8-Cup French Press Coffee Maker – Best Overall
+- 2. KONA 8-Cup French Press Coffee Maker – Best Value

 - 3. Bodum Chambord French Press (34 oz)